 It's not unusual to see a trophy or two on a shelf in a PGA Professional's office.
 But Johnny Warren has a trophy that may be unique among his peers: a Grammy Award.

-Warren, an accomplished fiddle player in his own right, is a member of the Earls of Leicester, which won the Grammy Award for Best Bluegrass Album during the 57th annual Grammy Awards ceremony in Los Angeles last month.
+Warren, an accomplished fiddle player in his own right, is a member of the Earls of Leicester, which won the Grammy Award for Best Bluegrass Album during the 57th annual Grammy Awards ceremony in Los Angeles this month.

 Jerry Douglas, who put the band together, chose the name as a play on the first names of Earl Scruggs and Lester Flatt.
 The group's goal is to showcase the roots of bluegrass by playing music from the pioneers of the genre.